mahdihaghverdi/simplerestblog/README.md

 ## Project Structure, Implementation details and Best Practices

+### Structure
-Structure of `shortify` folder containing main files and folders of the application is consistent and straightforward and just by looking at module names it gives you an idea of what's inside it!
+Structure of `simplerestblog` package containing main files and folders of the application is consistent and straightforward and just by looking at module names it gives you an idea of what's inside it!

 ```